Skip to Content

 Potatoes Au Gratin

-Fancy without the fuss?
-Say hello to potatoes au gratin—a baked-until-bronzed medley of potatoes, butter, heavy cream, and two kinds of cheese.
+Rich and creamy potatoes au gratin are a baked-until-bronzed medley of potatoes, butter, heavy cream, and TWO kinds of cheese.
+This classic side dish does not quit.

 How to Make Potatoes Au Gratin